Event-Customized Image Generation: Methods

 As shown in Figure~\ref{fig:method}(a), at the timestep $t$ of the denoising process, we first obtain the latent for entity switching as $z^{A}_t = z^{G}_t$, we then input $z^{A}_t$ together with the target prompt $\mathrm{P}$ into the U-Net, and calculate the cross-attention maps as $\mathbf{{CA}}^{A}$.
-As shown in Figure~\ref{fig:method_sub}(b), we then introduce an energy function to bias the cross-attention of each token $w_i$ as:
+Then, we introduce an energy function to bias the cross-attention of each token $w_i$ as (\cf, Figure~\ref{fig:method_sub}(b)):

 where $\mathrm{{CA}}^{A}_{i}$ is the cross-attention map of token $w_i$.
-Optimizing this function encourages the cross-attention maps of each target entity ${G}_i$ to obtain higher values inside the corresponding area specified by $m_i$, and further guide the localized layout of each target entity.
-We calculate the gradient of this guidance via backpropagation to update the latent $z^{G}_t$:
+Optimizing this function encourages the cross-attention maps of each target entity ${G}_i$ to obtain higher values inside the corresponding area specified by $m_i$, which further guides the localized layout of each target entity.
+We calculate the gradient of this guidance via backpropagation to update latent $z^{G}_t$:

 where $\eta$ is the guidance scale and $\sigma_t = \sqrt{(1-\bar{\alpha_t}/\bar{\alpha_t}}$.
 Additionally, to avoid the appearance leakage between each target entity, we further regulate the cross-attention map of each token within its corresponding area.
 Specifically, for cross-attention maps $\mathbf{{CA}}^{G}$ calculated at timestep $t$ during the denoising process, we have: